 The programme is led by staff from the Technical Art History Group, which is part of the Centre for Textile Conservation and Technical Art History, housed in newly refurbished laboratories in the University’s Robertson Building.

 Student Rebecca Gordon conducting an interview with artist Toby Paterson

 - Research Network for Textile Conservation, Dress and Textile History and Technical Art History

-- Centre for Textile Conservation and Technical Art History
+- Kelvin Centre for Conservation and Cultural Heritage Research

 - Technical Art History Group